+ 2:00 pm - 4:30 pm Washington, D.C.

 The Role of Data Flows in Economic Growth and Paths of Progress for International Cooperation

-The forum will hear perspectives from senior policymakers and c-suite leadership as we explore how the open flow of data can drive capital creation, promote healthy competition, open opportunities for economic growth, and further improve international financial services.
+The forum heard perspectives from senior policymakers and c-suite leadership as we explored how the open flow of data can drive capital creation, promote healthy competition, open opportunities for economic growth, and further improve international financial services.
 With multilateral agreements still elusive, and geopolitics increasing headwinds, it is up to like-minded countries and industries to work together to create consistent principles and standards that can form nodes of progress.
 Trade agreements have become important focal points for this digital cooperation and present a hopeful path forward.

-We look forward to a roundtable dialogue identifying ideas for action.
+We looked forward to a roundtable dialogue identifying ideas for action.
 The financial services industry has much at stake and is well placed to play a strategic leadership role from its extensive experience dealing with complex cross-border regulatory issues and longstanding reliance on data flows.
 Better technology solutions to safeguard privacy, security, and financial stability could be part of the solution as well.
 Smart actions by the private and public sectors, without giving rise to a new digital protectionism, will drive efficiency and help support the high-growth digital businesses on which the economy is increasingly reliant.

 + Tobias Adrian, Financial Counsellor and Director of the Monetary and Capital Markets Department, IMF